Forecastle Festival: History

-The festival was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
-It is scheduled to return in 2022, with a move to late May on the Memorial Day weekend.
-In November 2022, organizers announced that the festival would not occur in 2023 to determine "the best path forward" for the event due to diminishing interest from significant shifts in music genres and formats over the years.
+The festival was cancelled in 2020 and 2021 due to the COVID-19 pandemic and scheduled to return in 2022, with a move to late May on Memorial Day weekend.
+In November 2022, organizers announced that the festival would be "taking a pause" in 2023 to "strategize and determine the best path forward for the festival".

+The 2022 lineup featured Jack Harlow, Tame Impala, Tyler the Creator, Phoebe Bridgers, Porter Robinson, Rufus Du Sol and many more.
+It drew a record attendance of more than 75,000 to Louisville's Waterfront Park.
+However, despite the attendance, Forecastle would elect to "take a pause" for 2023 with no announcement as of 2024 for its return.